webteamfabcoders/pretestplus/README.md

 ###- Adding School Accounts###
   1. Go to home on the menu.
-  2. click on "+ADD SCHOOL" on the left sidebar.
+  2. Click on "+ADD SCHOOL" on the left sidebar.
   3. Enter the details of school and click on "CREATE ACCOUNT".
   4. "School Account Created Successfully" message will be displayed.
   5. Click on "DONE".
   6. The school account will be created.
-  7. You can view the school account created by clicking on "VIEW SCHOOLS" on th left sidebar.
+  7. You can view the school account created by clicking on "VIEW SCHOOLS" on the left sidebar.

-###- Editting School Accounts###
+###- Editing School Accounts###

   1. Click on "schools" on the menu.
   2. Click on the school name you want to edit.